 (4) obtains, or attempts to obtain, a registration by fraudulent means or misrepresentation.

-Upon the revocation or nonrenewal of a manufacturer's registration under subdivision 1a or implementation of an enforcement action under subdivision 1b that may affect the ability of a registered patient, registered designated caregiver, or a registered patient's parent or legal guardian to obtain medical cannabis from the manufacturer subject to the enforcement action, the commissioner shall notify in writing each registered patient and the patient's registered designated caregiver or registered patient's parent or legal guardian about the outcome of the proceeding and information regarding alternative registered manufacturers.
+Upon the revocation or nonrenewal of a manufacturer's registration under subdivision 1a or implementation of an enforcement action under subdivision 1b that may affect the ability of a registered patient, registered designated caregiver, or a registered patient's parent, legal guardian, or spouse to obtain medical cannabis from the manufacturer subject to the enforcement action, the commissioner shall notify in writing each registered patient and the patient's registered designated caregiver or registered patient's parent, legal guardian, or spouse about the outcome of the proceeding and information regarding alternative registered manufacturers.
 This notice must be provided two or more business days prior to the effective date of the revocation, nonrenewal, or other enforcement action.

 The commissioner shall review and publicly report the existing medical and scientific literature regarding the range of recommended dosages for each qualifying condition and the range of chemical compositions of any plant of the genus cannabis that will likely be medically beneficial for each of the qualifying medical conditions.
 The commissioner shall make this information available to patients with qualifying medical conditions beginning December 1, 2014, and update the information annually.
 The commissioner may consult with the independent laboratory under contract with the manufacturer or other experts in reporting the range of recommended dosages for each qualifying medical condition, the range of chemical compositions that will likely be medically beneficial, and any risks of noncannabis drug interactions.
 The commissioner shall consult with each manufacturer on an annual basis on medical cannabis offered by the manufacturer.
 The list of medical cannabis offered by a manufacturer shall be published on the Department of Health website.